Chat now with support

 NOTE: Federated authentication is not supported and does not work on a standalone Active Roles Web Interface instance.

-For more information on configuring federated authentication for various identity providers, see Configuring federated authentication in the Active Roles Administration Guide.
+For more information on configuring federated authentication for various identity providers, see Federated authentication settings and identity providers in the Active Roles Administration Guide.

 Related Documents